 Vocational Evaluation

-- Provide Your Spouse's Resume: include his or her educational background, and prior work experience, and then provide the Court with help wanted ads from the newspaper or internet showing that there are employers who are looking to hire somebody with your spouse's qualifications.
+- Provide Your Spouse's Resume: Include his or her educational background and prior work experience, and then provide the Court with help-wanted newspaper or internet ads showing employers looking to hire somebody with your spouse's qualifications.

 Relevant Evidence